 How do we get from Aguas Calientes to Machu Picchu?

-There’s a fleet of mini-buses which go between Aguas Calientes and the Historical Sanctuary of Machu Picchu in 20 minutes, whether there or back.
+There’s a fleet of mini-buses that go between Aguas Calientes and the Historic Sanctuary of Machu Picchu in 20 minutes, whether there or back.
 This service is available every day.

 If you prefer, you can get to Machu Picchu by foot on a challenging trail.
 It will take about 2 hours to get to the top.

 Is there signage along the Inca Trail?

-Foe your relief, there are many signs along the Inca Trail.
-You’ll also find important information at certain places, such as the climate, altitude, distances and services, among other things.
+For your relief, there are many signs along the Inca Trail.
+You’ll also find important information at certain places, such as the climate, altitude, distances, and services.

 Why should I choose the Inca Trail?

 Several specialized magazines consider the route of the Inca Trail one of the 5 best treks in the world.
 This excursion is ideal for nature lovers.
-You will be able to see snow-covered mountains, cloudy forests, waterfalls, diverse vegetation, native animals, archaeological sites and other wonders that will captivate you.
+You can see snow-covered mountains, cloudy forests, waterfalls, diverse vegetation, native animals, archaeological sites and other wonders that will captivate you.